image: Alan Fearnley

 Men don’t make cars like they used to:

-poetic palettes, a richer array of hues.
+poetic palettes, rich array of hues.

 Horns happily honked, grilles grinned,

-engines growled – wondrous whirlwind!
+engines growled – what wondrous whirlwind!

 Dial displays, walnut wood dashboards,

 - classic cars will never leave you bored!

 Our Sixties saloon-six-cylinder growled,